Return of the monster

 After a sell-out 2017 season, Frank Enstein returns to the Heath Ledger Theatre a the State Theatre Centre of WA.

-Made by the award winning creative duo of Gavin Webber and Grayson Millwood from QLD-based company The Farm in collaboration with WA’s flagship contemporary dance company Co3 Australia, Frank Enstein is a hilarious, poignant tale of self-acceptance in this classic story with a twist.
+Made by the award winning creative duo of Gavin Webber and Grayson Millwood from QLD-based company The Farm in collaboration with WA’s flagship contemporary dance company Co3 Contemporary Dance, Frank Enstein is a hilarious, poignant tale of self-acceptance in this classic story with a twist.

 Coinciding with the 200th anniversary of Mary Shelley’s novel, this revival of Frank Enstein featured two young performers in the lead roles formerly played by adults.
 William Rees, 16, takes on the title role of Frank, brining his unique experience of performing with a disability to the character.
 15-year-old local dancer, and Act-Belong-Commit Co:Youth Ensemble member Luci Young makes her professional debut in the role of Liz.

-Co3 Australia dancers Andrew Searle, Talitha Maslin and Zachary Lopez reprise their roles as the monsters Frank brings to life.
+Co3 Contemporary Dance dancers Andrew Searle, Talitha Maslin and Zachary Lopez reprise their roles as the monsters Frank brings to life.

-“Frank Enstein is based on themes from the original story around self-acceptance and the courage to accept the way that you are – it’s about brining life to inanimate matter,” Co3 Australia’s Artistic Director Raewyn Hill explains.
+“Frank Enstein is based on themes from the original story around self-acceptance and the courage to accept the way that you are – it’s about brining life to inanimate matter,” Co3 Contemporary Dance’s Artistic Director Raewyn Hill explains.